Community Science Facilitator

-Dave works with watershed groups in the Delaware River basin to help build capacity to monitor and detect change in stream conditions.
-In support of this, he is developing monitoring methods centered around Stroud™ Water Research Center’s Mayfly data logger board and EnviroDIY sensor stations.
-He is assisting watershed groups in integrating these approaches into their programs and customizing them according to their specific needs.
-Dave is also facilitating watershed ecology and monitoring workshops in support of citizen science in the Delaware River basin.
+David Bressler works with watershed groups in the Delaware River basin to help build capacity to monitor and detect changes in stream conditions.
+He develops water quality monitoring methods centered around Stroud™ Water Research Center’s EnviroDIY Monitoring Stations.
+He assists watershed groups in integrating these approaches into their programs and customizing them according to their specific needs.
+Bressler also facilitates watershed ecology and monitoring workshops in support of community science in the Delaware River basin.

-- B.A., Biology and Anthropology, Franklin and Marshall College, Lancaster, Pennsylvania.
+- B.A., biology (honors) and anthropology, Franklin and Marshall College, Lancaster, Pennsylvania.